zentrocdot/sd-webui-adjust_lora_filename/README.md

 + xformers: 0.0.23.post1
 + gradio: 3.41.2

-## Points of Criticism AUTOMATIC1111
+## Critical Points AUTOMATIC1111

 <p align="justify"><i>AUTOMATIC1111</i> uses <i>Gradio</i> to programme the web user interface. <i>The Gradio</i> version used is extremely buggy and outdated.
 Currently my local installed version is 5.0.1, <i>AUTOMATIC1111</i> is using version 3.41.2.
-In forum posts can be read that the outdated Gradio version is given priority over an adaptation or update.
+Following some forum posts the outdated <i>Gradio</i> version is given priority over an adaptation or update.
 This does not really motivates to programme extensions.</p>

 <p align="justify">Even in the Python Virtual Environment, which <i>AUTOMATIC1111</i> is using, the subsequent installation of Python modules is not unproblematic.
 There is often a mismatch in versions and dependencies.
 It must be clarified on a case-by-case basis how problematic the corresponding warning or error messages are.
 So far I have been able to solve every problem that has arisen.</p>